al3xandr3/al3xandr3.github.io/_posts/2020-06-10-Backtesting.md

     >>> capital = 1000

-What happens if we invest everything on the 1st day ?
+What are the gain/losses if we had invested 1000 in S&P in 2018-06-14 ?

     >>> bulk1 = pd.DataFrame()
     >>> bulk1["date"] = sp500["date"]